bastings/nlp1-2017-projects/dep-parser/README.md

 In this section we collect sources that we think are useful for understanding the neural network methods used in this projects.

-(Note that you are by no means required to read them all!
-Browse them and see for yourself which sources you find useful - and until you found what you needed.)

 * **Word embeddings**
   * [Chapter 15](https://web.stanford.edu/~jurafsky/slp3/15.pdf) and especially [chapter 16](https://web.stanford.edu/~jurafsky/slp3/16.pdf) of Jurafsky and Martin (3rd edition) is a good reference on the idea of using vector representations for words.
   * The [notebook on word embeddings](notebooks/word-embeddings.ipynb) we looked at in the tutorial.